slegras/EBAI2017/hands-on/hands-on.md

 ### 2 - Motif discovery with RSAT
 1. Open a connection to a Regulatory Sequence Analysis Tools server.
 You can choose between various website mirrors.
-  * Server at Roscoff (recommended for this training) rsat.sb-roscoff.fr
+  * Server at Roscoff (recommended for this training) [rsat.sb-roscoff.fr](http://rsat.sb-roscoff.fr)
   * Main server (currently in Brussels) www.rsat.eu
 2. In the left menu, click on **NGS ChIP-seq** and then click on **peak-motifs**.
 A new page opens, with a form
 3. The default peak-motifs web form only displays the essential options.
 There are only two mandatory parameters.
   * The title box, which you will set as FNR Anaerobic A b.
-The sequences, that you will upload from your computer, by clicking on the buttonChoose file, and select the file macs14_peaks.fa from your computer.
+The sequences, that you will upload from your computer, by clicking on the button Choose file, and select the file macs14_peaks.fa from your computer.
 4. We could launch the analysis like this, but we will now modify some of the advanced options in order to fine-tune the analysis according to your data set.
   * Open the "Reduce peak sequences" title, and make sure the "Cut peak sequences: +/- " option is set to 0 (we wish to analyze our full dataset)
   * Open the “Motif Discovery parameters” title, and check the oligomer sizes 6 and 7 (but not 8).
 Check "Discover over-represented spaced word pairs [dyad-analysis]"
-  Under “Compare discovered motifs with databases”, uncheck "JASPAR core vertebrates" and check RegulonDB prokaryotes (2012_05) as the studied organism is the bacteria E. coli.
+  Under “Compare discovered motifs with databases”, remove "JASPAR core vertebrates" and add RegulonDB prokaryotes (2015_08) as the studied organism is the bacteria E. coli.
 5. You can indicate your email address in order to receive notification of the task submission and completion.
 This is particularly useful because the full analysis may take some time for very large datasets.
 6. Click “GO”.
 As soon as the query has been launched, you should receive an email indicating confirming the task submission, and providing a link to the future result page.
 7. The Web page also displays a link, You can already click on this link.
 The report will be progressively updated during the processing of the workflow.